-3. Disruptions in the markets for underlying Interests could result in losses for options investors.
+3. Disruptions in the markets for underlying interests could result in losses for options investors.
 Each of the options markets has discretion to halt trading in an option in certain circumstances-such as when the market determines that the halt would be advisable in maintaining a fair and orderly market in the option.
 If trading is halted or suspended in one or more of the markets for an underlying interest, the trading of options on that interest may also be halted.
-Similarly, if index is interrupted, or if trading is interrupted in stocks accounting for a substantial portion of the value of an index, the trading of options on that index may be halted.
+Similarly, if dissemination of the current level of an underlying index is interrupted, or if trading is interrupted in stocks accounting for a substantial portion of the value of an index, the trading of options on that index may be halted.
 In addition, the rules of the options markets may require them to halt trading in particular types of options in certain circumstances.
-At the date of this booklet, the U.S. options markets are required (1) to halt trading in all stocks on the New York Stock Exchange ("NYSE") has been halted by the activation of "circuit breakers" by the NYSE, and (2) to halt trading in all stock options and stock index options developed in all stock options and stock index options and stock index options when trading in all stock options and stock index options when trading in all stock options and stock index options and stock index options of "circuit breakers" by the NYSE, and (2) to halt trading in all stock options and stock index options for a specified period of time if the Dow Jones Industrial Average ("Average") is calculated at a value of 250 or more points below the closing value on the previous trading erroneously by the official reporting source.
+At the date of this booklet, the U.S. options markets are required (1) to halt trading in all stock options and stock index options when trading in all stock so nthe New York Stock Exchange ("NYSE") has been halted by the activation of "circuit breakers" by the NYSE, and (2) to halt trading in all stock options and stock index options for a specified period of time if the Dow Jones Industrial Average ("Average") is calculated at a value of 250 or more points below its closing value on the previous trading erroneously by the official reporting source.
 As a consequence of the error, the options market on which the option is traded may not determine on a timely basis that the automatic exercise feature has been triggered.
 In that event, the option will not be automatically exercised unless the options market determines on a subsequent trading day that the automatic exercise value for the option has hit the cap price.
 Alternatively, the options market may determine on the basis of an erroneous report that the automatic exercise feature has been triggered.
 If the options market makes such a determination and does not correct it on a timely basis, the option will be automatically exercised and the short positions of all writers will be assigned based on the erroneous report.